-- Your sling is to be worn for 4 weeks following surgery. - You are to be in the sling 23.5 hours a day, AT ALL TIMES except for hygiene. - Keep your elbow against the pillow and in front of your body at all times to minimize stress on the repair. - Keep a pillow behind the elbow when lying down to prevent the elbow from sliding backwards. - You should not drive while in a sling.
+- Your sling is to be worn for a total of 4 weeks following surgery. - You should not drive while in a sling. - Your sling with supporting pillow should be worn 23.5 hours/day (except for hygiene and home exercises). - Keep your elbow against the pillow and in front of your body at all times to minimize stress on the repair. - Keep a pillow behind the elbow when lying down to prevent the elbow from sliding backwards.